SoftwareHeritage/snippets/vsellier/swh-c4-model/docs/provenance-v0.3/provenance.md

 ### Staging deployment

-The staging deployment will be deployed with the new grpc server:
+The staging deployment will be deployed with the new grpc server.

 ![](https://hedgedoc.softwareheritage.org/uploads/c0d06aa7-6362-494c-b683-6778aed4a1f2.png)

 ### Production deployment

 The project is currently in MVP stage and planned to be only accessible in staging.

-The production deployment will be adapted according to the tests in staging.
+The production deployment will be adapted later once we tested the staging instance.
+We need to determine the test scenarios that will give a go to run the equivalent instance in production.

-In the mean time, it will stay as is:
+In the mean time, production remains as-is (running the rpc service that hit the graph grpc):

 ![](https://hedgedoc.softwareheritage.org/uploads/7654eefa-833e-4522-872d-025bcc284d41.png)